VSkin

-How to Make Your Steam Inventory Public (and Why Some CS2 Skins Still Stay Hidden)
+How to Make Your Steam Inventory Public (and Share It)

-To make your Steam inventory public, open your Steam profile privacy settings and set the "Inventory" dropdown to Public.
+To make your Steam inventory public, open your Steam profile privacy settings and set the Inventory dropdown to Public.
 It is a separate setting from your overall profile visibility.
-Others can then browse the items you own.
-One catch in CS2: freshly acquired and trade-locked items stay hidden from other viewers for the first days, even with a fully public inventory.
+Anyone with your profile link can then browse what you own, with one exception in CS2: items you recently traded for or bought stay hidden from other viewers until they unlock.

-How do you make your Steam inventory public or private?
+How do you make your Steam inventory public?

 The setting lives on your Steam profile privacy page.
-You can change it from the desktop client, a web browser, or the mobile app, and the option is the same in all three.
-The steps below walk through the web version, which is the most reliable.
+Click your username in the top-right corner and choose Profile, click Edit Profile, then open Privacy Settings.
+Find the row labelled Inventory and set it to Public.
+Steam saves the change automatically.
+You can do this from the desktop client, a browser, or the mobile app; the option is the same in all three.

 How to make your Steam inventory public